MarkCirineo/portfolio/README.md

 # Portfolio

 Portfolio of my work experience, technologies I am proficient with, and my projects.
-This site is built with Vue 3, Vite, and Typescript.
+This site is built with Vue 3, Vite, and TypeScript.

 ## Set Up